Translating The Second Sex into Swedish

 Thanks to Astarita Yolanda Paterson, and Margaret A. Simons after her, we know the story of how Le Deuxième Sexe, written by Simone de Beauvoir and published in France in 1949, was translated into English by H. M. Parshley and published in the United States in 1954.
 He defended his translation against the publisher’s efforts to erase “difficult” passages and make this groundbreaking feminist œuvre more like the European Kinsey-report they had expected it to be, when engaging a professor of zoology specialized in reproduction to translate it.
 Parshley worked with passion, but he was not a philosopher and received no help from the author.

-In 1992, the Swedish feminist philosopher and Beauvoir-scholar Eva Gothlin contacted me to ask if I could consider making a new translation of Le Deuxième Sexe into Swedish.
+The Swedish feminist philosopher and Beauvoir-scholar Eva Gothlin contacted me to ask if I could consider making a new translation of Le Deuxième Sexe into Swedish.
 We had lengthy discussions about various translations of this widespread work by Simone de Beauvoir.
 All translations we had seen, except German one, seemed to have been shortened, in different ways.
 The first Swedish translation (1973) was a very bad case: only half of the original was included, and there was a reference to a shortened French soft-cover-version.
 At that time we had no knowledge of a French shortened edition (such an edition did exist, 1968, collection “Idées” Gallimard).
 The two Swedish translators had died and the publisher no longer existed.
 All we could find out was that they did translate the entire work, but the publisher cut so much before printing that Le Deuxième Sexe in Swedish seemed censored.
 It lacked entire chapters, such as “The Psychoanalytical Point of View” and most of the historical overview and of the “Biological Data” were missing.
 In the section about “Myths”, parts had been cut here and there, as well as all the five literary analyses.

 In the “Lived Experience”, the second volume of the essay, bits were also cut in all chapters, and some were left out altogether, such as “The Lesbian”, “Social Life”, “Prostitutes and Hetairs”, as well as most of the content under “Justification”: Nothing was left of “The Narcissist” or “The Mystic”, and a lot was cut in “The Woman in Love”.
 Some surprising cuts were also made in the final chapter, “The Independent Woman”.